zackbradys/rancher-on-aws/README.md

 ## Challenges with Kubernetes

 Most teams start off in the world of clusters and containers and quickly realize the complexity of the configuration, management, and deployment.
-Kubernetes is not as simple as it seems and that is when teams start looking at enterprise tools or start diving down the dark path of internal development of tools.
+From service meshes to ingress controllers to deployments to registeries and more, Kubernetes is not as simple as it seems.
+Here's when teams start exploring open-source tools, enterprise tools, or start diving down the deep dark path of internal development.

-For my teams, I always want to have a balance of the additional workload and the features gained from tools and that's why in Kubernetes, I love in Rancher.
+For my teams, I always want to have balance between the additional workload, the features, and of course, the total cost.
+In Kubernetes, this is known as Managed Kubernetes or Kubernetes-As-A-Service (Kaas).
+As an industry, we keep seeing the numbers shift away from self-managed Kubernetes to managed Kubernetes.
+Here's where we can start to talk about how much easier the implementation and management of Kuberenetes becomes with Rancher.

 ## Why Rancher on AWS

+Rancher is the complete software stack for anything and everything Kubernetes, it's the single pane of glass into your clusters.

+... finish this

 ## No-Code Deployment